alexvictoor/mock4net/README.md

 ```
 server = FluentMockServer.Start();
 ```
 You can pass as an argument a port number but if you do not an available port will be chosen for you.
+Hence the above line of code start aserver bounded to locahost a random port.
-An available port will be chosen for you.
-To know on which port your server is listening, just use the property *Port*.
+To know on which port your server is listening, just use server property *Port*.

 ## Configure routes and behaviors
 By default the server returns a dummy message with a 404 status code for all requests.
 To define a route, you need to specify request for this route and the response you want the server to return.
 This can be done in a fluent way using classes *Requests* and *Responses* as shown in the example below: